 No. The P-trap exists so a small pool of water creates a barrier preventing fumes and smells from backing out from the sewer line into your bathroom.

-Your hero, the licensed plumber, will not only clear the P-trap of sand, but he will make sure there are not other clogs in the bathroom system, just to make sure further drain cleaning isn’t necessary.
+Your hero, the licensed plumber, will not only clear the P-trap of sand, but he will make sure there are not other clogs in the bathroom system, just to make sure further drain cleaning services aren't necessary.

 Everyone has horror stories when it comes to the handyman or contractor doing one job only to break something else.
 One would hope that someone who works with paint, construction adhesives or joint compound would know not to let this stuff go down the drain.

 That’s a nice fairy tale for so many homeowners.